Table of Contents

 Clinical Features of Pediatric Atrial Septal Defects

-Although atrial septal defect is present at birth, most of the babies will not have signs or symptoms of the disease.
+Although atrial septal defect is present at birth, most babies will not have signs or symptoms of the disease.

 Most patients with atrial septal defects are asymptomatic during the first months and even years of life.
 Most patients are diagnosed incidentally by the identification of a heart murmur on a routine health maintenance examination.